LaptopCat/livebio-tg/README.md

   </blockquote>
   <blockquote><details><summary>logstrings</summary>
     <i>Optional</i><br>
     Dictionary of strings that are logged to the console or used somewhere to generate the bio.
-Default logstrings are <i href="https://github.com/LaptopCat/livebio-tg/blob/main/main.py#L26">on line 26 of main.py</i>
+Default logstrings are <a href="https://github.com/LaptopCat/livebio-tg/blob/main/main.py#L26">on line 26 of main.py</a>
   </details>
   </blockquote>
 </details>